Firewall Protection Profiles

 NOTE: When asymmetric routing is configured, strict three-way TCP enforcement and deep packet inspection (DPI) validation cannot be performed.
 To enable these settings, turn off asymmetric routing.

-7. In the DoS Thresholds field, select a preset threshold (Lenient, Moderate, Strict, Auto rate limit, or Smart burst).
-To further edit a preset threshold, click the edit icon next to the classification you want to edit.
+From the DoS Thresholds field, select a preset threshold (Lenient, Moderate, Strict, Auto rate limit, or Smart burst).

 NOTE: To use Auto rate limit or Smart burst, you must enable baseline learning first.
-These options only appear in the menu after baseline learning is enabled.
+These options only appear in the drop-down list after baseline learning is enabled.

-9. (Optional) Click Show advanced settings and set the following fields:
+(Optional) Click Show advanced settings and set the following items:

 Set Firewall Protection Profile Thresholds